The Real You Only Shows Up When It’s Ugly.

 You don't need to chase that version.

-You just need to let life strip the soft stuff off until only the real remains.
+You just need to let life strip the soft, fake layers off until only the real remains.

 The real you only shows up when it's ugly.